 If a person has IBS with diarrhea, a doctor may prescribe medications such as Imodium or rifaximin (Xifaxan) to treat the diarrhea.

 Most conditions that cause body aches and diarrhea do not require medical attention.
-However, a person should see a doctor if their symptoms become severe or persistent or start to interfere with their daily activities.
-The doctor will work to diagnose the cause of the symptoms and provide appropriate treatments.
+However, a person should contact a healthcare professional if their symptoms become severe, persistent, or start to interfere with their daily activities.
+A healthcare professional can work to diagnose the cause of the symptoms and provide appropriate treatments.

 Anyone who experiences any of the following symptoms should seek immediate medical attention: